kaplan81/rick-morty-pwa-workbox/README.md

 installButton.addEventListener('click', installPWA);
 ```

-And then 2 callback functions.
-The first one is very short.
+Now you need to declar those 2 callback functions: `saveBeforeInstallPromptEvent` and `installPWA`.

+Try to write the first one from scratch.
 It receives the `beforeinstallprompt` as an `event` parameter and saves it in the `deferredInstallPrompt` variable.
 It also makes the button visible by removing the `hidden` class.
-With this description in mind try to write the function from scratch.
-And remember that the name of this function is specified as a callback in one of the mentioned events.

 Done?
 OK.

 The second function prompts the banner, hiddes the button and depending on the user's choice shows a different message in the console.
-Copy it and paste it:
+Just copy it and paste it:

 ```javascript
 function installPWA(evt) {